-Here's what can be seen in the galleries on Southern Nevada campuses during the opening weeks of Fall 2015.
+This is what you will find in the galleries of Southern Nevada campuses during the opening weeks of Fall 2015.

 Image: Elizabeth Blau “Lavender Berg” 2013 Acrylic on canvas

 The College of Southern Nevada Fine Arts Gallery